ethereum/go-ethereum/docs/_interface/mining.md

 Now start geth and wait for it to sync the blockchain.
 This will take quite a while.

-    geth --rpc --etherbase 0xC95767AC46EA2A9162F0734651d6cF17e5BfcF10
+    geth --http --miner.etherbase 0xC95767AC46EA2A9162F0734651d6cF17e5BfcF10

 Now we're ready to start mining.
 In a new terminal session, run ethminer and connect it to geth:

     ethminer -G -P http://127.0.0.1:8545

 `ethminer` communicates with geth on port 8545 (the default RPC port in geth).
-You can change this by giving the [`--rpcport` option](../rpc/server) to `geth`.
-Ethminer will find get on any port.
+You can change this by giving the [`--http.port` option](../rpc/server) to `geth`.
+Ethminer will find geth on any port.
 You also need to set the port on `ethminer` with `-P http://127.0.0.1:3301`.
 Setting up custom ports is necessary if you want several instances mining on the same computer.
 If you are testing on a private cluster, we recommend you use CPU mining instead.